 Ms. Gault-Brown regularly counsels clients in the cryptocurrency and blockchain space, including with respect to tokens, token economics and structuring, and secondary trading.
 She assists these clients with respect to the application of securities, derivatives, money services business, money transmitter, and virtual currency laws to the evolving areas of cryptocurrency and blockchain.
 Clients include cryptocurrency exchanges and companies developing blockchain-based products.

 Prior to joining the firm, Ms. Gault-Brown was a partner at two other major U.S. law firms.
-Previously, she was a senior counsel in the Division of Investment Management’s Office of Chief Counsel at the Securities and Exchange Commission.
 Earlier in her career, she was an associate at a leading ERISA law firm, where she focused on ERISA fiduciary duty and prohibited transaction issues.
 She began her legal career as a judicial clerk to Judge Constance Baker Motley in the U.S. District Court for the Southern District of New York.

 Ms. Gault-Brown received her J.D. cum laude from the University of Pennsylvania Law School, where she was elected to the Order of the Coif.
 She was a third-year visiting student at Stanford Law School, received her M.A. in English literature from Washington University, and received her B.A. magna cum laude from Duke University, where she was elected to Phi Beta Kappa.

 Ms. Gault-Brown is an associate board member of the Council for Economic Education and an advisor to Uplift Investing, Inc.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.